g-w1/nix-configs/README.md

 my nixos home-manager config

-To install just copy this directory to `~/.config/nixpkgs/` and install homemanager.
+To install just copy this directory to `~/.config/nixpkgs/` and install home-manager.
 Then `home-manager switch` and boom!
 You have configuration!
+Its VERY nice.